Commissioner Mary I. Johnson, VSC Founder

 In 2005 Victim Service Center was designated the Certified Rape Crisis Center for Orange County; offering all forensic services, crisis counseling, and referrals for victims of sexual assault.

 2012 was a big year for for VSC; with a name change to the Victim Service Center of Central Florida, Inc. The office was moved to the current home on Michigan Street, and services were expanded to Osceola County.
 After becoming the Certified Rape Crisis Center for Osceola VSC began offering the same services out of the Care Center in Kissimmee.
 There was also the addition of a full-time in-house therapy program to help clients dive deeper into their healing.

+In the summer of 2014, VSC developed partnerships with the local detention centers in Orange and Osceola County to provide inmates with access to VSC’s sexual assault helpline directly.
+This effort assisted the detention centers in meeting the Prison Rape elimination Act requirements and allowed inmates who have experienced sexual assault while in detention the opportunity to speak with experienced Victim Advocates trained in the area of sexual violence and crisis intervention.
 In January 2015, VSC was contracted to provide in-person Sexual Trauma Services at the Orange County Detention Center.
-Services include Education and Awareness groups as well as individual and group Therapy aimed assist female inmates addressing emotional issues resulting from sexual trauma.
-The program offers the opportunity for the participants to identify and replace dysfunctional coping patterns with appropriate coping skills which is essential for long-term change and recovery to occur.
+Services include Education and Awareness groups as well as individual and group Therapy aimed to assist female inmates with addressing emotional issues resulting from sexual trauma.
+The program offers the opportunity for the participants to identify and replace dysfunctional coping patterns with appropriate coping skills, which is essential for long-term change and recovery to occur.